 About the WTA

-The WTA is the global leader in women's professional sport with more than 2,500 players representing 92 nations competing for more than $100 million in prize money at the WTA's 54 events and four Grand Slams in 33 countries.
-Over 5.4 million people attended women's tennis events in 2012 with hundreds of millions more watching on television and digital channels around the world.
+The WTA is the global leader in women's professional sport, with more than 2,500 players representing 92 nations competing for a record $118 million in prize money at the WTA's 54 events and four Grand Slams in 33 countries.
+Close to 5.4 million people attended women's tennis events in 2013, with millions more watching on television and digital channels around the world.

-The 2013 WTA competitive season concludes with the TEB BNP Paribas WTA Championships in Istanbul, Turkey, October 22-27, and the Tournament of Champions in Sofia, Bulgaria, October 29-November 3.
-Further information on the WTA can be found on www.wtatennis.com, facebook.com/WTA and twitter.com/WTA.
+The 2014 WTA competitive season concludes with the WTA Championships in Singapore, October 17-26, 2014 and the Garanti Koza Tournament of Champions in Sofia, Bulgaria, October 28-November 2, 2014.
+Further information on the WTA can be found at www.wtatennis.com; facebook.com/WTA and twitter.com/WTA.

 THE WTA STORY

 Billie Jean King and her group of eight other renegades were revolutionary by 1970s standards.
 A full two years ahead of the passage of Title IX in the United States, they envisioned a better future for women's tennis.

 In September 1970, the birth of women's professional tennis was launched when nine players signed $1 contracts with World Tennis publications publisher Gladys Heldman to compete in a newly created Virginia Slims Series.
 The Original 9, as they were called, included King, Rosie Casals, Nancy Richey, Kerry Melville, Peaches Bartkowicz, Kristy Pigeon, Judy Dalton, Valerie Ziegenfuss and Julie Heldman.

 Heldman, along with her friend Joe Cullman from Philip Morris and several others, provided women's professional tennis the opportunity the Original 9 and so many others sought.
 The inaugural $7,500 Virginia Slims of Houston was established on September 23, 1970 and it was the event that became the groundbreaker for all others.